 When more people come to a library, it demonstrates the need for that library in the community.
 As a result, budgets will go up; they will hire more staff, and everyone is happy.
 For independent authors, this is also great news: 92% of librarians surveyed between May 2016 – July 2016 by New Shelves stated that they regularly buy books from self-published authors and small presses.

-3. eBooks and Audiobooks are the fastest growing type of book purchases.
+3. eBooks and audiobooks are the fastest-growing type of book purchases.

-Ebook and audiobooks are a terrific way to get your book into the hands of avid readers.
+Ebooks and audiobooks are a terrific way to get your book into the hands of avid readers.
 Libraries spend over 25% of their budgets on ebooks and audiobook downloads.
 These types of books cost you far less to sell because there are no printing costs.
 Focus on your ebook and audiobook sales to libraries and make even MORE money.